ker2x/DearDiary/Writerside/topics/pma.md

 So if _argc == 2_ then ZF should be 1

-Next is JNZ (Jump Non Zero), also known as JNE (Jump Not Equal)
+Next is JNZ (Jump Non-Zero), also known as JNE (Jump Not Equal)
 ```
 jnz : jumps to the specified location if the Zero Flag (ZF) is cleared (0).
 jnz is commonly used to explicitly test for something not being equal to zero whereas jne is commonly found after a cmp instruction.
 ```

-I'll be honest here. i always get confused by JNZ. it jump if ZF = 0.
+I'll be honest here.
+I always get confused by JNZ. it jumps if ZF = 0.
 But if you think of it as being "JNE" it's much easier.

 Anyway : ```if(argc != 2) { goto loc_401813; }```